Fake Love and Flying Monkeys

 Nova Gibson Season 1 Episode 32

+While "I love you" may seem genuine, narcissists often use these words as a tool for control and manipulation.
 In this episode, we unpack the hidden meaning behind the phrase "I love you" when spoken by a narcissist.
-While these words may seem genuine, narcissists often use them as a tool for control and manipulation.
 We'll explore how their version of love differs from healthy relationships, and why these declarations often come with strings attached.
 Learn to identify the red flags and protect yourself from emotional manipulation, as we delve into the true intentions behind a narcissist's "I love you."
 Tune in to gain clarity and reclaim your emotional well-being.

 Join me on Instagram here